 Please read Part 1 of the Trip to Cape Verde here

 (Great tips from Sam Chui on flying Economy – check out his other reviews, tips and insights in his Youtube Channel.
 Personally, the best seat for me is the aisle seat on the far right or left)

 Now talking about online check-in, before you fly, ensure to do this to avoid any missing name in the list like how I experienced many years ago.
 Back then when on transit in Dubai, catching my next flight, the Emirates staff suddenly said my name was not listed and I was held back from boarding.

 Good thing I had already done online check-in and had all the “papers” & the pre-printed boarding pass with me and I made a lot of noise, much to the embarrassment of the staff and all the sudden, like a miracle, they found a slot to allow me to board.

 Online check-in also allows us to simply to cut the long queue and proceed to the drop baggage counters.
-You will appreciate it during the peak hours when the queue is long and some passengers are making scene at the counter.
-The good thing was the Emirates check in staff arranged for our luggage to be sent all the way to Cape Verde.
+You will appreciate it during the peak hours when the queue is long and some passengers are making a scene at the counter.
+The good thing was the Emirates check-in staff arranged for our luggage to be sent all the way to Cape Verde.

-The flight from KL to Dubai was uneventful – most of the “new” movies on their ICE channel were not really new to me but they had plenty of choice to pick.
+The flight from KL to Dubai was uneventful (the flight from Lisbon to Cape Verde was another story altogether) – most of the “new” movies on their ICE channel were not really new to me but they had plenty of choices to pick.
 I had watched most of the new movies but one caught my attention – “The Hummingbird Project” (2018) which was fictional but held reality at every turn.
 It kind of blew me away.
 You need to watch this movie!!